pfheatwole/thesis/source/foil_geometry.rst

 Choosing to model a foil using *wing sections* means that the surfaces are defined by 2D airfoils.
 The 2D airfoil curves must be converted into a 3D section-local coordinate system, then scaled, positioned, and oriented relative to the foil coordinate system.
+This "basic" model describes how that is done by conventional wing modeling tools, which position the sections by their leading edge.

 First, let :math:`P` represent any point in a wing section (such as points on the chord, mean camber line, or profile), and :math:`LE` be the leading edge of